 Microsoft has been talking about document collaboration for a long time but now it’s available to everyone with a recent version of Office and OneDrive.
 So here’s a simple guide to opening the same document at the same time on multiple computers.

 You don’t need two people to try out document collaboration.
-You can try it out yourself with Word on your computer and Word Online in a browser or Word on a tablet device.
+You can try it out yourself with a combination of:

 Microsoft sells document collaboration as a business tool but it’s just as useful for individuals, families, groups and friends.

-Believe us when we say that document collaboration is a useful part of any Word users toolbox.
+Believe us when we say that document collaboration is a useful part of any Word, Excel or PowerPoint users toolbox.

 And it’s easier to try out document collaboration in advance of someone asking you to use it.